-Family relationships can be complex and it is not always straightforward to establish who has parental responsibility for a child.
+Gone are the days when the nuclear family was the norm.
+Today families come in many shapes and sizes.
+Family relationships can be complex and it is not always easy to establish who has parental responsibility for a child.

-When parents are estranged, it can lead to a medico-legal dilemma for GPs when it comes to parents accessing a child’s medical records or obtaining parental authority for a child’s treatment.
+When parents are estranged, it can lead to a medico-legal dilemma for GPs.
+Who has access to the child’s medical records and who can give parental authority for a child’s treatment?
 It’s important to have a good understanding of the law surrounding parental responsibility.

 Parental responsibility is defined by the Children Act 1989 as ‘all the rights, duties, powers, responsibility and authority’ which by law a parent has in relation to their child.
 This includes the ability to apply for access to their child’s health records and give consent to medical treatment if a child lacks capacity and it is in their best interests.